NUMANALBAKIR/Chat-App/README.md

 # Chat-App - using SignalR, .Net, Angular

 ## Developed fully by Numan, for company Icicle Corporation.
 ## Please note that, I have not added the project's source code to this repo, because that is Icicle's property.
-However, I have added screenshots of the app so that you can see my work.
+However, Only Screenshots of the app are here so that you can see my work.

 ## The app is a live chat app between customers of various websites and agents.